 A battle is an armed conflict; war is a series of battles.
-Battles are (or were?) fought on battlefields; war is series of battles.
 Wise sages have declared that war is a result of disturbed and imbalanced minds.
 “You can win all the battles and still lose the war,” say some, and it is true.
 Look at the state of the United States-led coalition forces, in Iraq and Afghanistan particularly.
-The troops are equipped with the most sophisticated tactical tools and lethal weapons, yet they are far from achieving victory.
+The troops although equipped with the most sophisticated tactical tools and lethal weapons, yet they are far from achieving victory.
 On the contrary, their sworn enemies – the Islamists and Jihadists – are using their military aggression against them to create false propaganda and generate recruits for terror operations.

-When the US launched an offensive against the Taliban in Afghanistan, they had a fair rationale.
+When the US launched an offensive against the Taliban in Afghanistan, they had a good rationale.
 The World Trade Centres were reduced to rubble by an act of terror and the mastermind behind it – Osama Bin Laden – was being protected by the then Taliban regime in Afghanistan; it was important for a superpower to reciprocate.
 There can be no contest to this argument.
-But, then, it was an absolute blunder to invade Iraq – rich in oil reserves, but ruled by an absolute despot.
-The world condemned the attack not because they loved Saddam, but because if the US was to invade a country to satisfy its own agendas it could create a sense of insecurity with other nations as well, including those who are democratic and peaceful.
-Yet, the invasion was pursued and the dictator was overthrown, jailed and, even, hanged.
-The situation should have been resolved.
-But that it wasn’t.
+But, then, it was an absolute blunder to invade Iraq – rich in oil reserves, but ruled by a tyrannical despot.
+The world condemned the attack not because they loved Saddam, but because if the US was to invade a country to satisfy its agendas, it could create a sense of insecurity with other nations as well, including those who are democratic and peaceful.
+The invasion happened, and the dictator was overthrown, jailed and, even, hanged.
+The situation must have resolved.
+But then… it wasn’t.

-There’s a reason why Kautilya didn’t suggest direct armed conflicts or war.
+There’s a reason why Kautilya never recommend direct armed conflicts or war.
 He proposed the idea of Sam, Dam, Dand and Bhed.
 Bhed implied war and it always came last.
 The options before Bhed were more incisive and meticulous.
 It sought after every possible way to resolve a conflict using extremely peaceful to complexly tactful means.
-It often began with contemplation, followed by actions that were not extreme but capable of bring one’s enemy to his senses or heels.
+It often began with contemplation, followed by actions that were not extreme but capable of bringing one’s enemy to his senses or heels.

 “War is extreme and is to be considered a final resort,” he argues in Arthashastra.
 War results in loss of life… Every life is to be valued,” he advises, and also, “therefore before taking away a life, ensure that there’s no other way to neutralize the threat emanating from it.”